Massimiliano Allegri admits he was disappointed with Mario Balotelli's performance in AC Milan's 3-2 defeat to Parma on Sunday.

-And Allegri concedes he was concerned the former Manchester City man could have been sent off had his frustrations boiled over prior to his substitution, also being left aggrieved by his side's "naive" approach to the game.
+Allegri concedes he was concerned the former Manchester City man could have been sent off had his frustrations boiled over prior to his substitution, and was left aggrieved at his side's "naive" approach to the game.

-A last-gasp free kick from Marco Parolo compounded Milan to their third away defeat of the season and Allegri admits their away form is a cause for concern.
+A last-gasp free kick from Marco Parolo compounded Milan to their third away defeat of the season and Allegri admits their form on their travels is a cause for concern.

 "We are not balanced yet, as we go from great focus in the Champions League to distractions in Serie A," he continued.

-"I said this game was fundamental for us to keep up with the top si, but, as they all won, this weekend it becomes even more difficult.
+"I said this game was fundamental for us to keep up with the top six, but as they all won this weekend it becomes even more difficult.

-"We need to improve a great deal away from hom, as we've only picked up two points this season on our travels."
+"We need to improve a great deal away from home, as we've only picked up two points this season on our travels."